-A. In the first scene, King Henry compares his own son unfavourably with Northumberland’s warrior son Hotspur.
+- In the first scene, King Henry compares his own son, Hal, unfavourably with Northumberland’s warrior son Hotspur.
 He says that Hotspur is “the theme of honour’s tongue,” whereas the wastrel Hal is stained by “riot and dishonour.”
-The king wistfully wishes that some fairy had exchanged the two in infancy so that he (and the nation) might now have a more suitable prince.
+The king wishes that some fairy had exchanged the two in infancy so that he (and the nation) might now have a more suitable prince.
 Henry then asks his counsellors the meaning of Hotspur’s withholding from the crown a number of Scottish prisoners recently taken in battle.
 Westmoreland replies that this apparent disloyalty is not the fault of Hotspur but of his malevolent uncle, Worcester, who has induced Hotspur to “prune himself” and “bristle up / The crest of youth against your dignity.”

 - King Henry’s unfavourable comparison of Hal’s “riot and dishonour” with the heroic virtues of Hotspur (“the theme of honour’s tongue”) introduces the two main characters, even though they have not yet appeared on stage.
 It also establishes from the outset the conflict between the King and his son and sets up an important structural feature of the play, the juxtaposed careers of Hal and Hotspur.
 We are, furthermore, alerted to the play’s preoccupation with the theme of “honour.”
 In this passage, Shakespeare has two different young men “bristle up / The crest of youth” against the “dignity” of the king and sets in motion several of the central dramatic elements of this work.